An Adaptive Neuro-Controller Developed for a Prosthetic Hand Wrist: Mathematical model of a soft wrist section

 \section{Mathematical model of a soft wrist section}

-The proposed design for the soft wrist segment, as outlined in \cite{ref15}, consists of five rigid discs, five springs, and five flexible tendons, as shown in fig. \ref{fig.1}(a).
-The sizes of the rigid discs incorporated in this wrist segment are presented in fig. \ref{fig.1}(b).
+The design of the proposed soft wrist segment, as detailed in \cite{ref15}, comprises five rigid discs, five springs, and five flexible tendons, as depicted in fig. \ref{fig.1}(a).
+The dimensions of the rigid discs utilized in this wrist segment are illustrated in fig. \ref{fig.1}(b).

-The rigid discs incorporate the springs and tendons, which are anchored to a stable platform.
-By exerting precise tensions on each tendon via a motor, the intended movements of the wrist segment can be realized.
-Variations in tendon tensions result in distinct bending moments on the soft wrist segment, enabling its behavior to be represented as a cantilever beam under bending stress.
-The placement of the end effector relative to the wrist's curvature is established based on bending beam theory, as indicated in \cite{ref16}.
-Furthermore, figure \ref{fig.1}(c) illustrates the bending configuration of the soft wrist segment, characterized by a length $L$, influenced by an anti-clockwise moment, $M$.
-The hand's position, denoted as $P(X_p,Y_p)$ in the two-dimensional Cartesian plane, is established through the application of equations \ref{eq.1} and \ref{eq.2}, taking into account the bending angle, $\alpha$.
+The springs and tendons are integrated into the rigid discs and secured to a solid platform.
+By applying specific tensions to each tendon using a motor, the desired movements of the wrist segment can be achieved.
+The fabricated model of the wrist section integrated with a prosthetic hand is shown in fig. \ref{fabricated}.

+Variations in the tensions of the tendons lead to different bending moments acting on the soft wrist segment, thereby allowing its behavior to be modeled as a cantilever beam subjected to a bending moment.
+The positioning of the end effector in relation to the curvature of the wrist is determined through the principles of bending beam theory, as referenced in \cite{ref16}.
+Additionally, fig. \ref{fig.1}(c) provides a visual representation of the bending configuration of the soft wrist segment, with a length denoted as $L$, under the influence of an anti-clockwise moment, $M$.
-The variable $R$ denotes the radius of curvature for the soft segment.
-The equation for a beam, derived from Timoshenko beam theory, incorporates Young's Modulus, $E$, Moment of Inertia, $I$, and deflection, $y_p$ with respect to horizontal axis, $x_p$ as expressed in equation \ref{timo}.

-In this context, $q$, $K$, $A$, and $G$ denote general load, Timoshenko shear coefficient, cross-sectional area, and shear modulus, respectively.
-For the case of a cantilever beam subject to a concentrated load $F$ at its free end $x_p = L$, we define the loading as a Dirac delta function: $q(x_p) = F \delta(x_p - L)$.
-In the domain $0 \le x_p < L$, the load term and its derivatives vanish, reducing Equation~\ref{timo} to: